Ladas/openstack-git-guide/README.md

 Sending a new patch
 ===================

-Make the changes of the files you need in your favourite project, and then go to the directory with the project, e.g.:
+Go to project directory with your favourite project. e.g:

     cd /opt/stack/nova

+Create a new branch where you will be doing the changes:

+    git checkout master # goes to the master branch git fetch --all # fetches the remote repositories git pull origin master # updates the master with the latest version git checkout -b bug/xxx # creates a new branch from the actual branch

-You should see what files you have changed with
+Make the changes of the files you need in your favourite project, you should see what files you have changed with

     git status